rng-guy/NFSMWBartender/README.txt

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
-You can set the maximum Heat level (1-10) at a given Blacklist rank XY by changing the value of the "0xe8c24416" parameter in the corresponding "race_bin_XY" VltEd entry instead.
+Note that you can still change the maximum available Heat level with VltEd: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry is what sets the maximum Heat level (1-10) while you are at Blacklist rival #XY.

  • If you do not install the missing menu textures ("FixMissingTextures.end"), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is above 5.